 So why the 10-Mistakes-You-Cannot-Make-When-Confronted-with-Violence?
-Let's be clear about a couple of things shall we?
+Let's be clear about a couple of things, shall we?
 Self-Defense is not TaeBo, Cardio Kickboxing or Martial Arts Fitness classes or any of the myriad classes being offered to women in the guise of self defense.

-Self Defense is about the real world and real world consequences when something goes horribly wrong.
+Self Defense is about the real world and real world consequences where something goes horribly wrong.
 The 10-Mistakes-You-Cannot-Make-When-Confronted-with-Violence is about recognizing potentially violent & dangerous situations; knowing how to employ verbal de-escalation and boundary skills; having a game plan to deal with a threat; and having the physical and psychological skills to deal with violence and its aftermath.

 We would like to share with you the 10 most common mistakes women make when confronted with violence.